tum-lkn/HyperFLEX/INSTALLATION.md

 Add one bridged interface to the VM with a static IP of 10.162.149.124/16.

-HyperFLEX framework now can be run as:
+HyperFLEX framework can be run as:

 ```
 cd HyperFLEX/hyperflexcomplete/hyperflexcore